-The bracketed text in paragraphs (5) and (7) allows a state to adjust these paragraphs to reflect whether the authorization is in the form of a license or permit.
+The bracketed text in paragraphs (5)(A) and (7) allows a state to adjust these paragraphs to reflect whether the authorization is in the form of a license or permit.
 If appropriate, the state also may insert another form of authorization, such as registration.
 The state may prefer to substitute cross references to state law authorizing direct shipping to a consumer.

-The bracketed text in paragraph (5)(B) should be included in a state that allows local delivery by or through a licensed retailer of alcoholic beverages supplied by an in-state wholesaler for which orders are received electronically-or, by telephone, or by other means.
+The bracketed text in paragraph (5)(B) should be included in a state that allows local delivery by or through a licensed retailer of alcoholic beverages supplied by an in-state wholesaler following an order received by means other than an in-person communication on the licensed premises.
 The bracketed text allows the state to tailor the exclusion from the definition of "consumer" to fit the specific authorization granted to the licensed retailer under state law.